Einstein42/udi-ecobee-poly/README.md

 ## Release Notes

 - 2.2.0: JimBo 12/22/2020
-  - Change Authorization to use use new Ecobee UDI Authorization
-  - PGC now uses OAuth so not PIN required
-  - Hopefully this will resolve users having to re-authorize, but only time will tell for sure.
-  - All users before updating or restarting on PGC or local
+  - __IMPORTANT__ All users will need to re-authorize
     - Go to ecobee.com -> My Apps -> Remove App for the current UDI
     - Local: Update in the store and restart
     - PGC: Restart
+  - Change Authorization to use use new Ecobee UDI Authorization
+  - PGC now uses OAuth so no PIN required
+  - Hopefully this will resolve users having to re-authorize, but only time will tell for sure.
 - 2.1.34: jimBo 11/19/2020
   - Stop longPoll from running if node start has not completed.
 This is a rare case when startup takes a long time due to Polyglot/PBC running very slow
 - 2.1.33: JimBo 11/17/2020